mghasemi/pyProximation/doc/collocation.rst

 	Apprx = C.Solve()
 	print Apprx[0]

-In the above example the ``Collocation`` class selects collocation points itself according to the measure choosen for orthogonal system, in this case, the usual Lebesgue measure.
+In the above example the ``Collocation`` class selects collocation points itself according to the measure chosen for orthogonal system, in this case, the usual Lebesgue measure.
 Thus, the class samples enough number of points uniformly from the domain.
 The solution and the exact answer are depicted
 below: